WallarooLabs/wally/book/python/api.md

 `data` will be the output of the previous function in the pipeline.

 The output must be a list of items or `None`.
-Each item in the list will arrive individually at the next step, i.e. not as a list.
+Each item in the list will arrive individually at the next stage, i.e. not as a list.

 ###### Example